adon-cloudcannon/landing-page-test/src/collections/case-studies/ed-cupaioli.md

 When Forestry sunset its CMS, Ed was faced with the task of finding a replacement for his users to continue editing their static sites.
 Wanting to ensure a seamless transition for his users while adding functionality, he evaluated a range of tools.
 Ultimately, he decided that CloudCannon not only met his users’ current needs but also offered additional features that could benefit users in the long run:

-> I looked at it from a holistic viewpoint and it was like, “CloudCannon’s got it.
+> I looked at it from a holistic viewpoint and it was like, 'CloudCannon’s got it.
 They’ve been in business for many years; they have a partner program; I can separate the billing for clients.
-And they have this wonderful Visual Editor that I can customize.”
-It was just like, “Check, check, check.”
+And they have this wonderful Visual Editor that I can customize.'
+It was just like, 'Check, check, check.'

 Ed worked closely with his clients and CloudCannon to ensure a smooth transition, providing training and support to his users throughout the process.
 In the end, the transition was a success, and Ed's users were able to continue editing their static sites without any disruption to their workflow.